Lebanese pound: Devaluation

 The parallel (or black) market rate is significantly higher than the official exchange rate.
+Due to extensive dollarization of the economy, which caused the circulating supply of Lebanese currency to stop growing, depreciation of the Lebanese pound was effectively halted.

 Lollar

 The "lollar" is a deposit denominated in US dollars in the Lebanese banking system.
 It is a nominal balance stuck or frozen in the Lebanese banks, with currency value simply as a computer entry.
-The lollar is not a tangible currency, but is a concept of an outstanding deposit in US dollars in Lebanese banks that can only be withdrawn in Lebanese pounds at a very reduced set rate and considerably lower than the highly speculative black market rate which is multiple times higher.
+The lollar is not a tangible currency, but is a concept of an outstanding deposit in US dollars in Lebanese banks that can only be withdrawn in Lebanese pounds at a very reduced set rate and considerably lower than the highly speculative black market rate, which is multiple times higher.
 There are also limits put on the total amount that can be withdrawn on the lollars.
 The term was coined by Harvard University economic fellow Dan Azzi after the Lebanese banks suffered serious difficulties and restricted the amount of US dollars and other foreign currencies they could pay to their depositors.

+Causes and effects of the economic crisis

+The Lebanese financial crisis drew widespread attention in October 2019, as numerous Lebanese citizens took over the streets and initiated the "Thawra" protest.
+Nevertheless, the economic predicament had been deteriorating for several years.
+The central bank implemented rigorous restrictions on withdrawals from foreign exchange accounts as they encountered significant difficulties in maintaining the value of the lira.
+This affected approximately 75% of all bank deposits.
+The major cause of the economic crisis was the implementation of the de facto capital controls, which greatly impacted the financial stability of the country.

+The crisis had various effects on Lebanon and its people.
+They have encountered several challenges over the last few years, including the introduction of extra official rates for specific transactions, hyperinflation, a sharp decline in the gross domestic product (GDP), which resulted in shutdown of businesses and a higher rate of unemployment.
+Additionally, Lebanon faced the impact of the COVID-19 pandemic, which was then followed by the devastating 2020 Beirut explosion on August 4, 2020.
+It resulted in the loss of thousands of lives, injuries, and the destruction of the capital city, Beirut.

+Transitioning to the U.S. dollar as the official currency is seen as an essential measure to address the ongoing severe crisis.